zoonru/jira-api/README.md

 Option list:

-* -a action     What action script should to do.
+* -a action     It's an action, that script should to do.
 Where are two actions - "create" or "report"

 -a create OPTIONS:

 * -k feature key                    Feature key from jira, example MAIN-15528
 * -d dev tasks count, optional      Count of dev tasks we want to create, example 1
-* -f front tasks count, optional    Count of dev tasks we want to create, example 2
+* -f front tasks count, optional    Count of front tasks we want to create, example 2
 * -s sprint id                      Sprint id from jira, example 360